Kelcon86/NBA_HOF_Predictions/README.md

 Machine Learning:
 - Description of preliminary data preprocessing

+    *   The preliminary data preprocessing began prior to the data being loaded into the database.
+There were a few irregularies apon first inspection of the data.
+The first step was replacing any strings representing zeros with the actual interger 0.
+There were a few number of instantces in the `3P%` column where, rather than a 0, a hyphen was entered.
+This resulted in the column being labled as an `object` rather than a `float64` using the pandas `.dtypes`.
+This column would cause errors within our machine leanring process.
+The hyphens were converted using the pandas `.to_numeric()` function with this code:

+        ```rookies_df['3P%'] = rookies_df['3P%'].replace({'-':'0'})```

+    *   The next step was filling in any NaNs.
+The majority of NaNs were found in the `Hall of Fame Class` column since if a player had not been inducted, they would not have a class year assoicated with them.
+This was addressed by replacing and filling in these with the labels "Hall of Fame Member" and "Not Inducted".

+    *   Lastly, using the pandas `.get_dummies()` function our `Hall of Fame Class` column was encoded to separate the "inducted" and "not_inducted" players into separate columns since the "inducted" column will be our target for our machine learning model.

 - Description of preliminary feature engineering and preliminary feature selection, including the decision-making process
 - Description of how data was split into training and testing sets
 - Explanation of model choice, including limitations and benefits